 TIFF/TIF and PDF aren’t the only file formats you can use.
 Considering which is best depends on what you want to achieve in your final printed product.
 Here are more file formats to choose from:

-- JPEG - This is the most common image format.
-It’s a compressed raster (pixel-based) format used for photos and graphics.
-The compression levels are easily adjustable.
-A low compression setting can make JPEGs perfect for all types of print projects, such as brochures, magazines, packaging and posters.
+• JPEG - This is the most common image format.
+It’s a compressed raster (pixel-based) format used for photos and graphics, and the compression levels are easily adjustable.
+A low compression setting can make JPEGs perfect for all types of print projects such as brochures, magazines, packaging and posters.

-- AI - If you use Adobe Illustrator, AI will be your default image format.
-It works well with vector image editing and can be exported in formats like PDF, TIFF/TIF or JPEG.
+• AI - If you use Adobe Illustrator, AI will be your default image format.
+It works well with vector image editing and can be exported in PDF, TIFF/TIF or JPEG formats.

-- PSD - If Photoshop is your software of choice, PSD will be your default file format.
-The only drawback is printers will usually not recognise this format, so you must export your files into TIFF/TIF or JPEG before printing.
+• PSD - If Photoshop is your software of choice, PSD will be your default file format.
+The only drawback is that printers usually don't recognise this format, so you must export your files into TIFF/TIF or JPEG before printing.

 When saving a raster image in your editing software, you’ll need to choose a colour model.
 There are two basic colour models — additive and subtractive.
 When printing, make sure you select a CMYK colour model.

 The most common additive model is RGB.
 This model uses light to create colour and is used when creating digital media.
-It combines red, green and blue to create other colours (hence the name).
+It combines red, green and blue to create other colours.

 RGB is known as an additive colour model because when all three light colours are simultaneously shown at the same intensity, they produce white.
 Inversely, if the lights are out, it produces black.